-Building your budgets back to front means starting with a blank piece of paper and a desired net profit.
+Building your budgets back to front means starting with a blank piece of paper and budget for a desired net profit.
 Many of us start from last year’s results.

 What does it Cost to Run your Business?

 Take a look at the fixed costs, the operating expenses, of running your business.
 We call these fixed costs because they don’t tend to change as the volume of business increases but that doesn’t mean they are locked in.

 It’s good practice to review your fixed costs once or twice a year to ensure you are getting good value for what you pay.
 You don’t have to go to the extremes of Zero-based budgeting where people have been known to estimate in advance how many staplers and reams of paper they will use, but at least review the major items like rent, motor vehicles, insurance, phone and utilities.

 Direct costs (also known as Cost of Sales or Cost of Goods Sold) vary as the volume of business changes – things like the cost of the goods you sell, commission payments to sales people and so on.
 If you double your sales, your direct costs are likely to double – unless you can negotiate volume discounts.
 Understanding the ratio of your direct costs to revenue is important in running any business.

 Calculate the Revenue you Need

 Gross Profit = Net Profit + Fixed Costs.
 You now have the information to calculate this.

 Revenue = Gross Profit + Direct Costs.
 This will tell you the income you need to achieve.
 Knowing the relationship between your direct costs and revenue, you can calculate the income you need to reach your dream.

 Building your Budgets Back to Front